tkubica12/d-ai-maf-observability/docs/DESIGN.md

 - MCP tool integration with dynamic parameter handling ✅
 - Conditional observability (OTEL on/off) ✅

-### Phase 2: Multi-Agent Patterns (Planned)
+### Phase 2: Multi-Agent Patterns (In Progress)
-- `local-maf-multiagent`: Multiple agents running locally
+- ✅ `local-maf-multiagent`: Facilitator + worker pattern with direct calls
+- ⏳ `local-maf-with-a2a`: Worker as A2A service, facilitator local
-- `maf-with-fas-multiagent`: Multiple agents in Foundry
+- ⏳ `local-maf-with-fas-a2a`: Worker as A2A service, facilitator in Foundry
-- `local-maf-with-fas-multiagent`: Hybrid multi-agent architecture
-- Agent collaboration patterns
 - Enhanced telemetry for multi-agent scenarios
+- Agent collaboration patterns and metrics

 ### Phase 3: Advanced Observability (Planned)
 - Custom metrics and dashboards per scenario